jensborch/webhooks4j/README.md

 ## Security

 All endpoints are secured using JAX-RS roles.
+To access subscriber end-point, the __subscriber__ role is needed.
+To access publisher endpoints the __publisher__ role is need.
+The are some exceptions to this, as a __publisher__ is allowed to POST callback events to a subscriber end-point.
+Refer to [Swagger documentation](swagger.yml) for details.

+When creating the JAX-RS Client CDI producer, filters should be added to handle security correctly.
+A simple HTTP Basic access authentication filter can be found in the Maven test module.

 ## Building